-Sign our open letter asking the UK’s leading retailers to make their stores accessible for people who are deaf or have hearing loss – during the Covid pandemic and beyond.
+We’re calling on retailers to make their stores accessible for people who are deaf or have hearing loss – during the Covid-19 pandemic and beyond.

 What we want to change

 We want retailers to take action and make their stores accessible for the 12 million people in the UK who are deaf or have hearing loss.
-We will be sending an open letter to some of the biggest retailers, urging them to take our four simple steps to become more accessible spaces for people living with hearing loss and deafness.
+We are sending an open letter to some of the biggest retailers, urging them to take our four simple steps to becoming more accessible for our communities.
 These are:

-- To minimise the barriers created by face covers
+- To minimise the barriers created by face coverings.

 We want to support retailers to make these changes.
 Our Louder than Words training and services can help businesses become more accessible.

 In July we launched our open letter, asking you to sign it to help us demonstrate the importance of accessibility in retail stores.

 More than 1,700 of you signed the letter urging the UK’s leading retailers to make their stores accessible for people who are deaf or have hearing loss.

 We have started sending our letter to the retailers suggested by you, with our first letters going to the largest supermarkets in the UK.
 We look forward to hearing back from these retailers and will keep you updated on any progress.